-In addition to reviewing outreach copy, your IRB will also want to approve any images you plan to use in promoting your trial.
+In addition to reviewing outreach copy, your IRB will also want to approve any graphics, images, and/or videos you plan to use in promoting your trial.
 Facial expressions, settings, and actions in your imagery may implicitly communicate messaging that’s not allowed by the FDA.

-"Safe ways to go are depicting empathy or empowerment, which can be just as effective and are less likely to get your ad rejected," says Ambrose.
+One safe route is to depict empathy or empowerment, which can be just as effective and are less likely to be rejected by your IRB.

 Other clinical trial advertising best practices

-Beyond adhering to FDA guidelines, it's also important to create advertising materials that connect with patients.
-When designing outreach materials, consider these tips to help ensure your ads are patient friendly while still following the rules.
+In addition to adhering to FDA guidelines, it's also important to create advertising materials that connect with patients.
+When designing outreach materials, consider these tips to help ensure your ads are patient-friendly while still following the rules.

 Talk about the condition the same way patients do.
-Use patient blogs, disease nonprofits, social media, and message boards to understand the language patients use to discuss their condition.
+Use patient blogs, advocacy groups and nonprofits, social media, and message boards to understand the language patients use to discuss their condition.
 This research can help you avoid using jargon to discuss your trial, and ensure patients will understand your ads.

 Be mindful of reading level.
-As you create your outreach materials, keep in mind that the average American reads at an 8th grade level, and most likely does not have a medical background.
-Websites like Hemingway App can help you measure the readability of your content and reading level, and gives you tips on adjustments you can make to improve the accessibility of your content.
+As you create your outreach materials, keep in mind that the average American reads at a 7th-8th grade level, and most likely does not have a medical background.
+Websites like Hemingway Editor can help you measure the readability of your content and reading level, and provide you with tips on adjustments you can make to improve the accessibility of your content.

 Clinical trial recruitment tools